-More People are Listening to Podcasts in 2021
+More People Are Listening to Podcasts Than Ever Before

-Podcasts are an interesting medium, considering they’ve been around for over a decade and have really seemed to pick up most of its momentum in the past couple years.
-I remember delivering food my last couple years of college and after talk radio, audiobooks, and listening to the same mix CDs day in day out finally lost its appeal, podcasts filled the void – even if there were only a couple dozen at the time (for the record, I had listened to every single This American Life and Stuff You Should Know for quite some time).
-Now with well over a quarter million different podcasts, it kind of seems like “everyone has a podcast nowadays” (if you have a minute, there’s a hilarious clip from the show Portlandia about ‘everyone being a DJ’ – NSFW) https://www.youtube.com/watch?v=sSSjMUJOYzw
+Podcasts are an interesting medium, considering they’ve been around for decades and picked up most of their momentum over the past several years.
+I remember delivering food my last couple years of college, and after talk radio, audiobooks, and the same mix CDs day in and day out finally lost their appeal, podcasts filled the void, even when there were only a couple dozen shows worth listening to at the time (for the record, I had listened to every single episode of This American Life and Stuff You Should Know for quite some time).
+Podcasts have since grown from a niche hobby into a mainstream information channel, to the point where it can feel like everyone has a podcast (if you have a minute, there is a hilarious clip from the show Portlandia about “everyone being a DJ” that captures the feeling well: watch it here, fair warning that it is NSFW).

-Even if you don’t record your own podcast every week, becoming a guest on a podcast as a professional in your industry is pretty commonplace.
+Even if you never record your own podcast, becoming a guest on a podcast as a professional in your industry has become pretty commonplace, and it remains one of the more effective ways to build credibility with a niche audience.

 Are Podcasts Your Preferred Medium for Getting Information?